Pipkins: Cancellation

 Pipkins ended when ATV lost its franchise for the Midlands ITV region, was restructured and became Central Independent Television.
 The programme was replaced by Let's Pretend.

-The series was made at ATV Elstree studios, with occasional filming on location.
+The series was made at ATV Elstree Studios, with occasional filming on location.
 For the Inigo Pipkin episodes, the opening and closing titles were sung by Jackie Lee, who had earlier sung the themes to children's programmes The Adventures of Rupert Bear and White Horses.

 Unusually for a children's programme, there was no spin-off Pipkins merchandise (toys, games, books etc.) produced during the programme's run.

 Archive status

-In common with other 1970s shows, several Pipkins episodes recorded on 625 line PAL Colour Videotape – including the very first Inigo Pipkin — are missing from the archives (poor storage of former ATV master colour videotapes has led to the loss of many shows), and not even any 16mm Black & White Film copies of the lost episodes exist.
+In common with other 1970s shows, several Pipkins episodes recorded on 625 line PAL colour videotape – including the very first Inigo Pipkin — are missing from the archives (poor storage of former ATV master colour videotapes has led to the loss of many shows), and not even any 16mm black-and-white film copies of the lost episodes exist.

 Out of a total of 333 episodes, only 135 have survived.
-The other 197 episodes no longer exist in any format, while two others exist on 625 line PAL Colour Videotape only as incomplete copies (possibly due to videotape damage caused by poor storage).
+The other 197 episodes no longer exist in any format, while two others exist on 625 line PAL colour videotape only as incomplete copies (possibly due to videotape damage caused by poor storage).
 Nigel Plaskitt — who provided the show's narration, as well as voicing and operating Hartley and Tortoise – made off-air domestic videocassette recordings of around 56 episodes, now the only format in which these are known to exist, and some have been used for the DVD release in the UK.